 This course may require the use of Respondus LockDown Browser for online exams (remote and inclass).
 This is link unique for Manatee Technical College privately owned computers and laptops.
-For install on SDMC computers and laptops please contact your instructor who will contact IT support to use Installer for Managed Computers instead.

 Acceptable Use Policy

 This document sets forth the policy of acceptable use by users of the learning management systems utilized by Manatee Technical College (MTC).
 Manatee Technical College currently uses Canvas and others as learning management systems (LMS), and this policy should be read in conjunction with the Terms of Use for your program's specific LMS.
 All users, including, but not limited to, students, teachers, school administrators, and educational organizations are subject to this policy and are expected to comply with its provisions.